datacarpentry/python-ecology-lesson/instructors/instructor-notes.md

 ## 07-visualization-ggplot-python

-If the students have trouble generating the output, or anything happens with that, there is a file called "sample output" that contains the data file they should have generated in lesson 3.
-Answers are embedded with challenges in this lesson.

 Note `plotnine` contains a *lot* of deprecation warnings in some versions of python/matplotlib, warnings may need to be supressed with

 ```python